 Where had my grandson gone?
-I had searched for him everywhere.
-While I was searching, I entered Mink’s cottage, because I wanted to buy some sea urchins’ eggs.
-When I went inside, I saw the wolf skin which I guessed at once was the skin of my grandson.
+I searched for him everywhere.
+While I was searching, I went to Mink’s cottage to buy some sea urchins’ eggs.
+As soon as I got inside, I saw the wolf skin which I guessed belonged to my grandson.

 “I knew he was dead – I knew it!
 I knew it!”
 I cried.
 I wept and howled.
 Mink told me that if I needed to make so much racket, I ought to go do it outside.
 Half-blinded by my tears, I limped home and flung myself down before the fire.

 My old husband was there with his friends, and he asked me why I was weeping.
 I told him that Mink had killed our grandson.
 The old wolves promised to avenge him, but it took them a long time to decide how.
 One proposed this and the another proposed that.
 They finally agreed that they would try to trap Mink by inviting him to a party.
 I won’t say I was enthused about the plan.
 The old wolves were likely to forget what they were doing once the party got started.